RebornBeat/CIBIOS-Complete-Isolation-Basic-Input-Output-System/README.md

 ### The Default: Native Isolation Only

-By default, all CIBIOS profiles use native firmware-level isolation that:
-- Operates independently of all vendor proprietary code
-- Provides identical isolation guarantees across all platforms
-- Can be fully audited as open-source code
-- Does not activate hardware vendor stacks below firmware level
+By default, all CIBIOS profiles use native firmware-level isolation that operates independently of all vendor proprietary code, provides identical isolation guarantees across all platforms, can be fully audited as open-source code, and does not activate hardware vendor stacks below firmware level.

-Hardware vendor features introduce proprietary code into the trust model.
 This is the recommended configuration for all deployments.

 ### Intel VT-x

 Intel Management Engine operates at a privilege level below firmware.
 Enabling VT-x activates Intel's virtualization stack which interacts with the Management Engine.
 Intel's virtualization components are proprietary and cannot be fully audited.
-The security model becomes partially dependent on Intel's undisclosed firmware when this feature is enabled.
+The security model becomes partially dependent on Intel's undisclosed firmware.

 ### AMD SVM

 AMD Platform Security Processor operates below firmware level.
 SVM activation interacts with AMD's secure processor stack.
-AMD's secure processor code is proprietary and unauditable.

 ### ARM TrustZone

 ARM Trusted Firmware gains execution privileges above the operating system when TrustZone is activated.
 TrustOS is proprietary ARM firmware executing in the secure world.
-TrustZone activation means ARM's proprietary code enforces some security boundaries alongside CIBIOS.

 ### When Hardware Vendor Features May Be Appropriate

-Hardware vendor features may be considered when performance requirements justify the vendor trust trade-off, when specific workloads benefit significantly from hardware virtualization, and when users explicitly understand and accept the security implications.
-These features are never enabled by default and require explicit addition as feature flags at build time.
+Hardware vendor features may be considered when performance requirements justify the vendor trust trade-off and users explicitly understand and accept the security implications.
+These features are never enabled by default and require explicit addition as feature flags:

-**Enabling hardware vendor features:**
 - `hardware-vendor-vtx` — Intel VT-x (documented trust implications apply)
 - `hardware-vendor-svm` — AMD SVM (documented trust implications apply)
 - `hardware-vendor-trustzone` — ARM TrustZone (documented trust implications apply)